 Money BasicsManaging Money

-Limiting Liabilities: Leading ways to avoid debt
+Limiting liabilities: Leading ways on how to avoid debt

 What are liabilities?

-Liabilities refer to debts, obligations, and financial responsibilities you owe to an institution like your bank.
 They are typically due and payable within an agreed period of time.
-Common examples include car loans, housing loans, or monthly installments for a laptop or smartphone that you recently purchased.
+Common examples include car loans, home loans, personal loans, or monthly installments for a laptop or smartphone that you recently purchased.
 If you’re not careful about the number of liabilities you have, you risk spending more than you earn.
 This can land you in long-term debt.

 1. Understand your cash flow